Before you begin

 - Specify each leaderboard ID that you created earlier in the corresponding leaderboard_* resource.

 Step 4: Test your game

 To ensure that game services are functioning correctly in your game, test the application before you publish it on the Google Play.
 You can get started from plugin play service example scenes, but do not forget to update example variables with your project values.

 Note: It's recommended to test on a physical Android device.
 However, if you do not have a physical device, you can test on the Android Emulator.
 To do so, download the emulator system image that includes the Google Play Services, under Android 4.2.2, from the SDK Manager.

 To run your game on your physical test device:

 - Verify that you have set up the test account that you are using to login to the app (as described in Step 2).

 - Export an APK and sign it with the same certificate that you used to set up the project in Developer Console.

 - Install the signed APK on your physical test device.

-After all preparation is ready, you can start using playing.
+After all preparation is ready, you can start playing.
 The API usage guidelines will be described in the next articles of this chapter.
 Or you can start with Playmaker actions.